Amanusmani242/invoice_Extraction-ADK-Agent/README.md

+---
+title: "Invoice Extraction Asset"
+description: "A pipeline to automatically route, extract, and evaluate structured invoice data using Gemini 1.5 Pro and the Google ADK framework."
+author: "Aman Usmani"
+year: "2024"
+license: "MIT"
+---

 # Invoice Processing Agent

-This project implements an autonomous agent that automates the entire invoice lifecycle: routing, data extraction, and evaluation(using ADK Freamework).
+This project implements an autonomous agent that automates the entire invoice lifecycle: routing, data extraction, and evaluation.
+This project is built using the Google ADK framework.

 ## Setup